integrated-application-development/delphilint/README.md

 It's as easy as that!
 The DelphiLint window will then pop up, showing the current state of analysis and any issues that are raised.
 Please note that when the file has a lot of imports the analysis could take thirty seconds or so.

-To analyze all files that are open in the IDE, use `DelphiLint > Analyze All Open Files` instead.
+* To **analyze all files that are open in the IDE**, use `DelphiLint > Analyze All Open Files`.
+* To **clear a file of its analysis history**, use `DelphiLint > Clear Active File`.
+* To **apply quick fixes for an issue**, right click the issue range in the editor window or the issue item in the DelphiLint window, then select the quick fix.
+(Note that not all issues may have quick fixes available.)

 For more information: